andylinx/mini-WhileDB/OUTLINE.md

 - Helper function:
   - EXPR: read_string(): read in a string deliminated by '[ \n\t\rEOF]', and return it. (buffer is automatically managed to avoid overflow.)
-  - CMD: write_string(a: array): interpret a's elements as char and write sequentially.
+  - CMD: write_string(a: array/string_literal): interpret a's elements as char and write sequentially till '\0' or end of array.

 # Lexer:

 new symbols:

-- , // to support initalizer list only
+- ,
 - [
 - ]
 - '